-The symptoms of allergies in cats tends to manifest as skin disorders, symptoms may come and go depending on the underlying cause.
+The symptoms of allergies in cats tend to manifest as skin disorders, symptoms may come and go depending on the underlying cause.
 Common symptoms of allergies in cats include:

-It can also be of help in treating eosinophilic granuloma complex, an inflammatory skin condition characterised by lesions affecting multiple areas of the body including the face, lips, in particular, the abdomen and thighs.
+Eosinophilic granuloma complex: Zyrtec can help in the treatment of eosinophilic granuloma complex, which is an inflammatory skin condition characterised by lesions which affect multiple areas of the body including the face, lips, in particular, the abdomen and thighs.

-Tablets come in 10mg tablet or chew form.
-Dosage is 1/2 mg per pound or 1mg per kilo.
+Tablets are available 10mg tablets or chews.
+Dosage is 1/2 mg per pound or 1 mg per kilo.

 This dosage is based on a 5 kg cat.